cnmorali/Verkada-Key-Manager/README.md

 ## Notes

-Do not commit .env files - they are already ignored.

-AX11 device IDs and the key mapping are stored in Supabase secrets.
+- AX11 device IDs and the key mapping are stored in Supabase secrets

-The project requires a live AX11, reader, camera, and Verkada org to generate real events.
+- The project requires a live AX11, reader, camera, and Verkada org to generate real events